-CITY OF BELFAST CREMATORIUM Cremation No This form is leaved by the REGULATIONS MADE BY THE MINISTRY OF HEALTH Convolted Bahaat Constrationum, Constrationum, Creationu one No. These forms are Statutory, All the questions must be answered to make the Certificates effective for the 044 8342 purpose of Cremation.
-These medical certificates are regarded as strictly confidential.
-The right to inspect them is confined to any person appointed for that purpose by the Ministry of Health and Local Government, the ministry of Home Affairs, or the Chief Constable of the Police Service of Northern Ireland.
-FORM B. CERTIFICATE OF MEDICAL ATTENDANT This form is not to be used I AM INFORMED that application is about to be made for the cremation of the remains of case of a contrer's 1.
-[Name of Deceased] (\$88.ppy) (Occupation) The answers to the HAVING ATTENDED the Deceased during his/her last illness and within 28 days before death, and having SEEN questions should be as AND IDENTIFIED THE BODY AFTER DEATH I give the following answers to the questions set out below: concise as possible.
-Figures may be used 1.
-On what date, and at what hour, did he or she die?
-DateHourHour and must be 2.
-What was the place where the deceased died?
-(Give address, and say whether own residence, lodging, hotel, hospital, nursing home, etc.) Are you a relative of the deceased?
-If so, state the relationship.
-Have you, so far as you are aware, any pecuniary interest in the death of the deceased?
-Were you the ordinary medical attendant of the deceased? (b) If so, for how long? the all cases where the B. (a) Did you attend the deceased during his or her last illness? (a) (a) (b) (b) (b) (b) (b) (b) (b) (b) (b) (b 7.
-When did you last see the deceased alive? death has been noted in the death did you see the body?
-[3] [3]. (b) What examination of it did you make?
-This does not mean the 9.
-What was the cause of death? } mode of olying, e.g., heart L. Artecedent causes Morbid conditions if any giving rise to the shows cause stating the underbring condition last 3 ether significant conditions contributing to death but not related to the disease or condition causing it.
-This form is less only of Belfast Crematorium, Crossnacreevy.
-Telephone No. (028) 9044 8342 This form is n in the case of Inquest.
-The answers 1 questions sho Figures may b instead of work grawared.
-In all cases where deceased was not ottootist builts do within 28 days Coroner's auth be obtained for death has bee Coroner for an should be state to Question 18 This does not mode of clying failure, asthen means the dis or complication caused death.
+This form is issued by the city of Belfast Crematorium, Crossnacreevy.
+REGULATIONS MADE BY THE MINISTRY OF H AND LOCAL GOVERNMENT UNDER SECTION 7 (CREMATION ACT, 1902, AS APPLIED BY SECT OF THE BELFAST CORPORATION (GENERAL PO ACT (NORTHERN IRELAND, 1948 OF THE ION 26 Telephone No. (028) 9044 8342 These forms are Statutory.
+All the questions must be answered to purpose of Cremation. make the Certificates effective for the These medical certificates are regarded as strictly confidential.
+The person appointed for that purpose by the Ministry of Health and Lo Affairs, or the Chief Constable of the Police Service of Northern Ire cal Government, the ministry of Home FORM B. CERTIFICATE OF MEDICAL ATTENDANT This form is not to be used in the case of a Coroner's I AM INFORMED that application is about to be made for the cremation n of the remains of: Inquest.
+(Name of Deceased) (Address) (Occupation) The answers to the questions should be as concise as possible.
+HAVING ATTENDED the Deceased during his/her last illness and within AND IDENTIFIED THE BODY AFTER DEATH I give the following answ vers to the questions set out below: Figures may be used instead of words.
+All the On what date, and at what hour, did he or she die?
+DateHour questions must be answered.
+2. What was the place where the deceased died?
+(Give address, and say whether own residence, lodging, hotel, hospital, nursing home, etc.) 3.
+Are you a relative of the deceased?
+If so, state the relationship. $\}$ Have you, so far as you are aware, any pecuniary interest in the death of the deceased?
+5. (a) Were you the ordinary medical attendant of the deceased? (b) If so, for how long? (a) In all cases where the 6. (a) Did you attend the deceased during his or her last illness?)
+(8) deceased was not attended by the doctor (b) If so, for how long? (b) within 28 days, the Coroner's authority should 13) be obtained for the issue of the Death Certificate.
+If the 7.
+When did you last see the deceased alive?
+(Say how many days or hours before death) death has been reported to Coroner for any reason this should be stated in answer 8. (a) How soon after death did you see the body? (a) to Question 18. (b) What examination of it did you make? (b) This does not mean the mode of dying, e.g., heart 9.
+What was the cause of death? } failure, asthenia, etc. It means the disease, injury or complication which Disease or condition directly leading to death. (a) due to caused death.
+Antecedent causes Morbid conditions if any giving rise to the above cause, stating the underlying condition last. (b) due to .
+1 (0) other significant conditions contributing to death but not related to the disease or condition causing it.